Microdistillery Startup Costs—The Spirit of Adventure Made Possible

 You need to plan on a long startup phase and a potentially longer time to establish yourself and reach break-even.

-Setting up your microdistillery to beat all-comers in your spirit of choice involves a considerable amount of expenditure on equipment and legal services.
+Setting up your microdistillery to beat all-comers in your spirit of choice involves a considerable amount of expenditure on equipment and services.

 The main cost elements will include: